martindessart/martindessart.github.io/_projects/3_project.md

 ---
 **Keywords** invasive plants, honey bee, vision, color detection, color discrimination

 From July to November 2020, I worked at the CRCA in Toulouse, France, under the supervision of Sylvie Guillerme and Martin Giurfa.
+While COVID was spreading around in 2020, we were lucky enough to go to the Pyrenees to sample the reflectance of flowers.
+We then used a perceptual approach based on the neural mechanisms of bee vision to compare different properties of local flowers with invasive flowers.
+We found out that if you're an invasive flower, you can hide among local flowers, promoting bees generalization, or you can be very conspicuous and potentially attract more pollinators.
+In this work, we focused on visual cues, but invasive plants use multiple sensory dimensions, so this work is now followed by the thesis of [Frank Weber](https://theses.fr/s312048)

 **Resume of our project**